GetSetAbhi/High-Level-System-Design/wallet/README.md

 	* Send the registration request for ORD-A to PSP 1.
 	* Send the registration request for ORD-B to PSP 2.

+1) Payment Service (The "Brain"):

+	* Receives the high-level payment event (from the client).

+	* Creates the detailed payment order (or multiple orders).

+	* Initiates the request by sending the payment order to the Payment Executor via an internal API call or a message queue.

+2) Payment Executor (The "Hand"):

+	* Receives the specific payment order.

+	* Performs the PSP integration task: It translates the internal payment order into the exact external API format required by the PSP.

+	* Sends the payment registration request to the PSP.

 ## How to send money to an external client, someone who is not registered with the PSP